-Risk and Uncertainties
+Risks and Uncertainties

-The REIT faces a variety of significant and diverse risks, many of which are inherent in the business to be conducted by the REIT and the tenants of its properties, many of which are beyond the control of the REIT.
+The REIT faces a variety of significant and diverse risks, many of which are inherent in the business conducted by the REIT and are beyond the control of the REIT.
 Described below are certain risks that could materially adversely affect the REIT and its business, prospects, financial condition, results of operations, cash flows and ability to make cash distributions.
 Other risks and uncertainties that the REIT does not presently consider to be material, or of which the REIT is not presently aware, may become important factors that affect the REIT.
 Current Unitholders and prospective purchasers of Units should carefully consider these risks before making an investment decision concerning Units.